 Eight Things to Know About Mass Greeting

 Chinese Program Director Kevin Chang shares details about CAIS’s Chinese New Year celebration.

 1. Chinese New Year is also called Spring Festival (Chun Jie) in Chinese tradition.
 It means the first day of the lunar calendar that cycles through 12 signs of the Chinese Zodiac.
-This coming year will be the Year of the Pig, which begins on Tuesday, February 5, 2019.
+This coming year will be the Year of the Rat, which begins on Saturday, January 25, 2020.

 2. The purpose of Mass Greeting, one of the biggest annual events at CAIS, is to celebrate the Chinese New Year and embrace Chinese culture with CAIS community members.
 The majority of Mass Greeting performances are designed and planned by Chinese classroom teachers with Chinese New Year as the main theme.